nbittich/bug-semeru/README.md

 # Example bug semeru + graal.js
 demo bug with Semeru & Graal.js

+## Update:

+It seems to be a problem with disabled compact strings (which seems to be the default on the mentioned JVM).

+You can work around this using -XX:+CompactStrings JVM command line option.

+Thank you, Jan Štola!

 ## Context:

 console outputs weird characters when eval a simple js script (using console.log).